3 militants killed in encounter with security forces in J-K's Anantnag district | Law-Order

 - India

-Three militants were killed in an encounter with security forces in Anantnag district of Jammu and Kashmir on Saturday, police said.
+Three Lashkar-e-Toiba (LeT) militants, including a commander of the outfit, were killed in an encounter with security forces in Anantnag district of Jammu and Kashmir on Saturday, police said.

-Security forces had launched a cordon and search operation in Kwarigam, Ranipora area of the South Kashmir district following inputs about the presence of militants there, a police official said.
+Acting on specific information about the presence of militants in Kawarigam Ranipora area of Anantnag, in south Kashmir, security forces launched a cordon and search operation in the area, a police spokesman said.

-While the forces were conducting searches in the area the militants fired upon them.
-The forces retaliated leading to an exchange of fire in which three militants were killed, the official said.
+During the search operation, as the presence of militants got ascertained, they were given repeated opportunities to surrender, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)